travisgoodspeed/md380tools/README.md

 Tytera's firmware is of unknown license and is not included in this repository.
 We use a heap-less printf library under the BSD license.

+##Supported Hardware##

+The patched firmware is known to work on the following devices:

+* Tytera/TYT MD380
+* Retevis RT3

 ##Specifications:##

 * The MD380 uses a custom variant of DFU that isn't quite compatible